 We went through a rebranding process and came up with a fresh new look and applied for additional trademarks.
 We also proceeded to redesign the YAI YAI product lines with our new image.
 Our headquarters location received a fresh new look, with modern flare.
 We remodeled, choosing new colors and textures to be used in our new store build-out.
 It gave an organic, clean and modern minimalist vibe.
 It was a big hit!

 I traveled to so many places and attended several shows.
 From Las Vegas to News York City, the runways were hoppin'.
 From obmre' to balayage, pastels, grey blonds, beach waves to the lob, messy top buns, side braids, ponytails and long bangs, they were all the got to haves of the 2010's!

-I think everyone became more thankful for all of their blessings!
-As we moved past the shut down, we continued to evolve into this new era.
-We came up with some new programs, offering personalized, private services.
-We also continued to educate guests on the latest fashions.
+I think that at the beginning of 2020, everyone became more thankful for all of their blessings!
+As we moved past difficult times, we continued to evolve into this new era.

-Our additional trademarks were approved, and we moved forward with finalizing the design of the new YAI YAI locations and product lines.
+At YAI YAI, our additional trademarks were approved and we moved forward with finalizing the design of the new product lines and YAI YAI locations.

 We continued to complete my personal brand, finalized the logo, and filed for the trademark.
 I decided to endorse several of my favorite product lines to display on my LK website.
 These will vary from beauty, to fashion, to lifestyle products.

 In addition, we finished our industry brand, YAI YAI The Academy and LK Modeling & Development.
 This is an educational platform, a store offering the best of the best industry tools, as well as a forum for students and professionals to share in creativity and overall industry knowledge.

 We are super excited to finalize our 501(c)(3) not for profit organization, ONE SOCIETY.
 We are currently building our board of directors and chapter leaders.
 Feel free to check it us out on Facebook or beonesotiety.org.